not-my-segfault/flake/README.md

 # Michal's Nix Flake
-Idk why you'd be reading this, but hi!
+Idk why you'd be reading this, but hi !

 It's likely that I maybe linked you to take a look at this flake as a reference for a Nix-related concept.